 The Joint Bookrunners have agreed that neither they, nor any of their respective affiliates, nor any person acting on behalf of any of the Joint Bookrunners or any of their respective affiliates, have engaged or will engage in any directed selling efforts within Turkey in connection with the notes.
-The Joint Bookrunners have further agreed that neither they nor any of their respective affiliates, nor any person acting on behalf of any of the Joint Bookrunners or any of their respective affiliates, nor any person acting on behalf of any of the Joint Bookrunners or any of their respective affiliates (i) have engaged or will engage in any form of general solicitation or general advertising in connection with any offer and sale of the notes in Turkey, or (ii) will make any disclosure in Turkey in relation to the issuer, the notes or the Prospectus without the prior consent of the issuer, save as may be required by applicable law, court order or regulation.
+The Joint Bookrunners have further agreed that neither they nor any of their respective affiliates, nor any person acting on behalf of any of their respective affiliates (i) have engaged or will engage in any form of general solicitation or general advertising in connection with any offer and sale of the notes in Turkey, or (ii) will make any disclosure in Turkey in relation to the issuer, the notes or the Prospectus without the prior consent of the issuer, save as may be required by applicable law, court order or regulation.